• Home

 Different Fun things to do in Newcastle Upon Tyne

-Here are some fun activities to do within the city centre, from indoor gold to axe throwing:
+Here are some fun activities to do within the city centre, from indoor golf to axe throwing:

 Both located in the city centre.
-Mr Mulligans is more child friend and they also serve food.
-Junkyard Golf is definitely more for adults, grab a cocktail or two while you go crazy at crazy golf.
+Mr Mulligans is more child friendly and they also serve food.
+Junkyard Golf is definitely more for adults, grab a cocktail or two while you go have fun at crazy golf.

 2. Axe Throwing